ArduPilot/ardupilot_wiki/common/source/docs/common-osd-overview.rst

 Screens and screen switching
 ============================

-For multiple screen layouts, each parameter's "OSD" part is trailed by a number, starting with "1"
+For multiple screen layouts, each parameter's "OSD" part is trailed by a number, starting with "1" for the screen number for which the parameter applies.

-* ``OSD1_PARAMETER`` - This number addresses the respective screen layout number, allowing to set individual items active on one screen but have them switched off on another screen.
-OSD settings default to 4 screens optionally available.
+* ``OSDn_<ITEM>_<PARAMETER>`` - n represents the screen number, ITEM the displayed data item, and PARAMETER, the enable and positions parameters for this display item.
+OSD settings default to allowing up to 4 screens available, each optionally enabled.
+Displayed data items can be shown on one screen and not on others by setting its ENABLE parameter for that screen.

-* Set parameters ``OSDn_CHAN_MIN`` and ``OSDn_CHAN_MAX`` to adjust RC channel pwm limits to use for switching to a respective screen.
+* Set parameters ``OSDn_CHAN_MIN`` and ``OSDn_CHAN_MAX`` are used to adjust RC channel pwm limits to use for switching to a respective screen.
+Be careful not to have overlapping PWM ranges for two screens.

 There are different switch-method options to meet individual RC systems switch layout requirements.
 These can be set by parameter: :ref:`OSD_SW_METHOD<OSD_SW_METHOD>`.